 1. Essential oils are highly concentrated.

 Just because essential oils are natural, doesn’t necessarily mean that they are safe for everyone.
-Special consideration needs to be given before using essential oils with small children, pregnant and nursing women, the elderly, and people with certain health conditions.
-Due to their strength, the therapeutic actions of essential oils may negatively impact certain individuals.
+Special consideration needs to be given before using them with small children, pregnant and nursing women, the elderly, and people with certain health conditions.
+Due to their strength, their therapeutic actions may negatively impact certain individuals.

-2. Essential oils should be properly diluted for safe application.
+2. They should be properly diluted for safe application.

 Very few essential oils can be applied “neat” (without dilution) safely.
-The National Association for Holistic Aromatherapy recommends that essential oils not exceed 5% of any preparation.
+The National Association for Holistic Aromatherapy recommends that they should not exceed 5% of any preparation.
 That said, certain essential oils with potential for toxicity, such as wintergreen or birch, should only be present at much lower dilution ratios.
-Certain populations such as young children and pregnant women also require increased dilution, if not outright avoidance of essential oils.
+Certain populations such as young children and pregnant women also require increased dilution, if not outright avoidance.

-3. Essential oils do not possess the identical constituent profile as their source material.
+3. They do not possess the identical constituent profile as their source material.

 The distillation process captures some, but not all of the active constituents represented in the source material.
 Constituents such as carboxylic acids are often not present in meaningful amounts in essential oils, usually locked up in the distillation water byproduct, hydrosol.